Thought leadership on how to future-proof your organisation and workforce to drive success

 The natural and virtual realities will become intertwined to form a new type of hybrid reality that will be indistinguishable, or rather, interdependent to those born into it.
 It will be much like how the internet and social media have become indispensable to this generation.
 If you have not already seen it, I would encourage you to watch 'Altered Carbon' on Netflix.
 It's a wonderful perspective of a dystopian world where our future society has been transformed by technology, leading to human bodies being interchangeable and death no longer being permanent.
 It's science fiction so you've got to take it with a pinch of salt.

 The truth is nobody can predict the future with absolute certainty.
 Nevertheless, we enjoy being entertained by programs such as ‘Black Mirror’ and other shows that explore modern society, particularly with regards to the unanticipated dark and sinister consequences of new technologies.
 The irony doesn't escape me that many technologies that we’ve gotten accustomed to were all seen on the Star Trek TV series before they were invented in the real world.
-These include: tablet computers, tractor beams, tricorders, flip communicators (and wearable badge communicators), hyposprays, replicators, cloaking devices, voice interface computers (e.g. Siri, Alexa), transparent aluminum, Bluetooth headsets (first worn by Uhura), google glass, portable memory, focused ultrasound technology, biometric data tracking for health and verifying identity, GPS, automatic doors, big-screen displays, universal translators, teleconferencing, visual prosthesis (bionic eyes) for the visually impaired and diagnostic beds.
+These include: tablet computers, tractor beams, tricorders, flip communicators (and wearable badge communicators), hyposprays, replicators, cloaking devices, voice interface computers (e.g. Siri, Alexa), transparent aluminium, Bluetooth headsets (first worn by Uhura), google glass, portable memory, focused ultrasound technology, biometric data tracking for health and verifying identity, GPS, automatic doors, big-screen displays, universal translators, teleconferencing, a visual prosthesis (bionic eyes) for the visually impaired and diagnostic beds.

 Were these mere coincidences or did Star Trek inspire the inventors of these technologies?
 You decide.
 Either way, the lines are becoming ever more blurred between science fiction and science fact as far as technological innovation is concerned.
 To conclude the Star Trek point, there are a few technologies we’re still waiting for: warp drives/matter-antimatter power, transporters (“beam me up Scotty”), holodecks and moneyless society.
 As of 2017, more than 75% of the Chinese population were using digital payments in preference to cash, and the number continues to rise exponentially towards a cashless society.